-Put all this together and you get a flavour of what has driven the school’s startling improvement.
+Put all this together and you get a flavour of what has driven the school’s improvement.
 However we know there is more to be done, indeed we are hungry for further improvements.
-We are a school with robust systems of quality assurance and this ensures that we know ourselves well.
-We know we need to focus yet more sharply on Literacy, on Assessment, on Revision Skills and also on Differentiation.
-We are keen to learn from others and derive great benefit from involvement with PiXL, the Partners in Excellence Programme, which originated in London.
-Equally we are keen to share what we have learned in recent years with other schools.
-We currently help deliver a ‘Good and Beyond’ Course for teachers across the county as well as a ‘Shoulder to Shoulder’ course for the county’s middle leaders.
+We are a school that knows itself well.
+We know we need to continue our work on what we call the big 3: literacy, assessment and knowledge acquisition.
+We are keen to learn from others and derive great benefit from involvement with PiXL, the Partners in Excellence group.

 There are, of course, other facts about the school which applicants will want to know.
 We are situated on the southern fringe of Gloucester City in Quedgeley, an area that has grown substantially in recent years.
-We are at the start of a £5 million building programme to further enhance our facilities.
+We are nearing the end of a £5 million building programme to further enhance our facilities.
 All of this is important but what matters more than anything else is that Severn Vale School is proud of what it has achieved in recent years, is proud of the way that students are enjoying more success than ever before and yet remain hungry for even greater improvement.

 If you want to find out more, if your beliefs and values chime with ours and you want to become a part of all that we stand for, then do contact the school.
 We will be keen to help.